nlhnt/USRP-Dummy-Streaming/README.md

 For now the code streams at discrete decimation steps of 200 MHz a sequential, incrementing ramp of U64 that starts at 0.
 In the host you will see the ramp skip values depending on the requested decimation.
-The minimum value decimation value is 2 which yiels a u64 at 200/2 MHz for a total of 8 bytes at 100 MHz or 800 MB/s.
+The minimum value decimation value is 2 which yields u64s at 200/2 MHz for a total of 8 bytes at 100 MHz or 800 MB/s.

 The codes also has a U64 LSFR that has not been tied to the **target to host** FIFO and